BeatrizAguillera/Aranhaverso-vitrine/README.md

 What I want t refine more in upcoming projects:

-- To improve my knowledge about positions and CSS Grid to complement Flexbox
+- Improve my knowledge about positions and CSS Grid to complement Flexbox
-- To become even more familiar with JavaScript (Spoiler: the next project will already use Vue.js!!)
+- Become even more familiar with JavaScript (Spoiler: the next project will already use Vue.js!!)
-- To become an expert in prioritizing inside the project: which ideas to keep and which to discard and why?
+- Become an expert in prioritizing inside the project: which ideas to keep and which to discard and why?
-- To make the use of Git and GitHub mandatory and more constant: commit and push each phase to avoid losses.
+- Make the use of Git and GitHub mandatory and more constant: commit and push each phase to avoid losses.

 ## Acknowledgments